-Postgraduate education in the Institute of Health Sciences, in line with the aims and principles of the Higher Education Law No. 2547, was prepared in accordance with the provisions of the "Organization and Operation Regulation of Graduate Education Institutes" and "Graduate Education Regulations" and published in the Official paper dated 08.01.2014 and numbered 28876.
+Postgraduate education in the Graduate School of Health Sciences, in line with the aims and principles of the Higher Education Law No. 2547, was prepared in accordance with the provisions of the "Organization and Operation Regulation of Graduate Education Graduate Schools" and "Graduate Education Regulations" and published in the Official paper dated 08.01.2014 and numbered 28876.
 It is carried out within the framework of the “Üsküdar University Postgraduate Education and Examination Regulations” .

-Graduate Programs of the Institute of Health Sciences are;
+Graduate Programs of the Graduate School of Health Sciences are;

 - Addiction Counseling and Rehabilitation (Thesis/Non-Thesis) Graduate Program